-Docker is light weight and more efficient in terms of resource uses because it uses the host underlying kernel rather than creating its own hypervisor.
+Docker is lightweight and more efficient in terms of resource uses because it uses the host underlying kernel rather than creating its own hypervisor.

 To start with, Docker is one of the upcoming and is a fresh project.
-Since its inception has been done in the Cloud era, it is way better many of the other competing Container technologies which have ruled their way until Docker came into existence.
-There is an active community that is running towards the better upbringing of Docker and it has also started extending its support to Windows and Mac OSX environments in the recent days.
+Since its inception has been done in the Cloud era, it been way better than many of the other competing Container technologies which have ruled their way until Docker came into existence.
+There is an active community that is running towards the better upbringing of Docker and it has also started extending its support to Windows and Mac OSX environments in recent days.
 Other than these, below are the best possible reasons to highlight Docker as one of the better options to choose from than the existing Container technologies.

-Docker image can be understood as a template from which Docker containers can be created as many as we want out of that single Docker image.
-Having said that, to put it in layman terms, Docker containers are created out of Docker images.
+A Docker image can be understood as a template from which Docker containers can be created as many as we want out of that single Docker image.
+Having said that, to put it in layman's terms, Docker containers are created out of Docker images.
 Docker images are created with the build command, and this produces a container that starts when it is run.
 Docker images are stored in the Docker registry such as the public Docker registry (registry.hub.docker.com) as these are designed to be constituted with layers of other images, enabling just the minimal amount of data over the network.

 This is a very important question so just make sure you don’t deviate from the topic and I will advise you to follow the below mentioned format:

 Docker Swarm can be best understood as the native way of Clustering implementation for Docker itself.
 Docker Swarm turns a pool of Docker hosts into a single and virtual Docker host.
-It serves the standard Docker API or any other tool that can already communicate with a Docker daemon can make use of Docker Swarm to scale in a transparent way to multiple hosts.
-Following are the list of some of the supported tools that will be helpful in achieving what we have discussed just now.
+It serves the standard Docker API or any other tool that can already communicate with a Docker daemon and can make use of Docker Swarm to scale in a transparent way to multiple hosts.
+Following is a list of some of the supported tools that will be helpful in achieving what we have discussed just now.

-Dockerfile is nothing but a set of instructions that have to be passed on to Docker itself, so that it can build images automatically reading these instructions from that specified Dockerfile.
+Dockerfile is nothing but a set of instructions that have to be passed on to Docker itself so that it can build images automatically by reading these instructions from that specified Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

 YES, you can very comfortably use JSON instead of the default YAML for your Docker compose file.
-In order to use JSON file with compose, you need to specify the filename to use as the following:
+In order to use JSON file with composing, you need to specify the filename to use as the following:

 docker-compose -f docker-compose.json up

-You can create a Docker container out of any specific Docker image of your choice and the same can be achieved using the command given below:
+You can create a Docker Container out of any specific Docker image of your choice and the same can be achieved using the command given below:

 docker run -t -i command name

 The command above will create the container and also starts it for you.
 In order to check whether the Docker container is created and whether it is running or not, you could make use of the following command.
-This command will list out all the Docker containers along with its statuses on the host that the Docker container runs.
+This command will list out all the Docker containers along with their statuses on the host that the Docker container runs.

 docker ps -a